 Consultations help update Regulation Areas where permission (through a permit) may be required for certain construction or shoreline development activities.
 Please note that these consultations do not replace any municipal requirements or public notices to update policies or zoning schedules.

 Consultation dates are regularly posted on SNC's website calendar, upcoming details can be found below.

-Public Consultation on Natural Hazard Mapping: Bear Brook
+Public Consultation on Natural Hazard Mapping: Ottawa River

-SNC hosted an online public information session for residents to learn more about new floodplain and erosion hazard maps for areas along the Bear Brook within the City of Ottawa.
+SNC will be hosting a public information session for residents to learn more about new floodplain and erosion hazard maps for areas along the Ottawa River, east of Ottawa, within SNC's jurisdiction.